It\^{o}--F\"{o}llmer Calculus in Banach Spaces I: The It\^{o} Formula: Settings and the main result

-\begin{Rem} A possible direction of development is a functional extension of Theorem~\ref{2e} and Corollary~\ref{2fab}, that is, infinite dimensional functional It\^{o} calculus.
+\begin{remark} A possible direction of development is a functional extension of Theorem~\ref{2e} and Corollary~\ref{2fab}, that is, infinite-dimensional functional It\^{o} calculus.
 For such an extension, we should introduce Dupire's derivative of a functional of infinite dimensional paths.
-This seems important future work.
-See, as referred to in Section 1, Dupire~\cite{Dupire_2009}, Cont and Fourni{\'e}~\cite{Cont_Fournie_2010, Cont_Fournie_2010b, Cont_Fournie_2013}, and Ananova and Cont~\cite{Ananova_Cont_2017}, for functional It\^{o} calculus in finite dimensional state space. \end{Rem}
+This seems an important future work.
+See, as referred to in Section 1, Dupire~\cite{Dupire_2009}, Cont and Fourni{\'e}~\cite{Cont_Fournie_2010, Cont_Fournie_2010b, Cont_Fournie_2013}, and Ananova and Cont~\cite{Ananova_Cont_2017}, for functional It\^{o} calculus in finite-dimensional state space. \end{remark}

 The following lemma is essentially used to prove Theorem~\ref{2e}.